StarKat7/Disgraceman/README.md

-# Disgraceman
+# Disgraceman, a Knights and Dragons-Themed Hangman

 ### Greetings, noble knight!
 It is time to venture forth and vanquish the ever-annoying Words Wyrm at his own game!
-Will you triumph or ride home in shame?
+Will you triumph or walk home in shame?

-(Knights and dragons-themed hangman)
+☐ Screenshot(s): Images of your actual game.

+## Technologies
+* HTML
+* JavaScript
+* CSS

+☐ Getting Started: In this section include the link to your deployed game and any instructions you deem important.

+☐ Next Steps: Planned future enhancements (icebox items).